jayesh2k/ARSE/README.md

 Follow the following steps after Starting Apache and MySQL in XAMPP:

 1st Step: Firstly, Extract the file
-2nd Step: After that, Copy the main project folder
+2nd Step: After that, Copy the main project
 3rd Step: So, you need to Paste in xampp/htdocs/ Further, Now Connecting Database